Teemu-A/TicketSupervisor/README.md

 ### More on variables

 As said, you can use variable substitution.
-The by default available variables are all fields on the ServiceNow ticket and all environment variables visibke on your command shell (use set on windows / env on linux to see them).
+The by default available variables are all fields on the ServiceNow ticket and all environment variables visible on your command shell (use set on windows / env on linux to see them).

-In addition, you can define files with name [appname]-vars-*.txt (e.g. Paavo-vars-test.txt) that I read in for additional variables.
+In addition, you can define files with name `[appname]-vars-*.txt` (e.g. Paavo-vars-test.txt) that I read in for additional variables.
 ~~~
 # Paavo-vars-test.txt
 VAR_NAME: "Value"